Can I REALLY Study Abroad?

 - Knowing what you want to get out of your study abroad experience is important and can help you with your decision.

-- Check with your school or college to see if there scholarships or additional funding for students that are studying abroad.
+- Check with your school or college to see if there scholarships or additional funds for students that are studying abroad.

 - The Center for International Education has compiled some basic scholarships from around campus and from program providers. —> CIE’s Financial Planning Page